- Fantastic Team

 - Detach the water supply hose.

 Behind the washer is a hose that supplies it with water.
 You’ll have to turn the screws atop the clamps counterclockwise until they’re loose.
 There will probably be leftover water in the hose, so prepare a bucket.
 If the washing machine is old, detaching the tube might be difficult.
 In this case, use a pair of pliers to loosen the clamps.
-Detach the hoses from the wall and from the back of the washing machine.
+Detach the hoses from the wall and the back of the washing machine.

 - Remove the drain hose from the drain.